dhivyada/haskell_dojos/functional-programming-haskell/lambda_let_conditional_hof.md

 #Lambda functions:
 * These are anonymous functions similar to Javascript Blocks
 * These are very important, they are actually the foundation of the language
+* Functions without names are known as lambdas

 ####*In Javascript*:
 ```
 f = function(x, y) {